GeoscienceAustralia/fetch/README.md

 # fetch2

-This is a rewrite of the brdf downloader that allow gaps to be filled in a more efficient way.
+This is a rewrite of the BRDF downloader that allows gaps to be filled in a more efficient way.

+It uses NASA's CMR (Common Metadata Repository) API to download BRDF (Bidirectional Reflectance Distribution Function) data products from satellite missions.

 It takes a date range (defaulting to all available) and tiles (defaulting to DEA's mainland+offshore areas), and will find and fill in any gaps in the output folder.